mikezackles/nocopy/README.md

 Overview
 -

-`nocopy` is a header-only library that aims to provide a simple, type-safe, compile-time, zero-copy solution to serialization.
+`nocopy` is a header-only library that aims to provide a type-safe, compile-time, zero-copy solution to serialization.
 As of this writing, the [`include`](include/) directory contains less than 1500 lines of code.